metehandoenmez/group-ex-nodejs/README-12-july.md

 For the frontend:

-Update the ItemComponent to display the item in an input tag.
-Receive the item text as a prop, set it in your state.
+Add an input tag and a button tag called "Save" at the top of the page, and when we click on the button Save, we send that item to the backend to save it there, and also display it in a list in the frontend.
+Make it so when the page loads, we load all the items from the backend, and display them in a list.

+Create a ItemComponent that will show the data we get for an item.
-When the user changes the text in the input tag of your ItemComponent, update the state, and make a PUT request to the server to update that item.
+In the ItemComponent, display the text we get in another input tag.
+Whenever we change the text in that input tag, we make a PUT request to the backend, to update the text on the backend aswell.

+Add a Delete button to the ItemComponent, that deletes that item from the list.

 For the Backend:

-Implement an app.put() endpoint, which will update an item using the text and id received from the frontend.
+Implement an app.delete() endpoint, which will remove an item from the itemsArr, by using an id from the URL.
-The URL for the app.put() looks like this:
+The URL for the app.delete() looks like this:

 "/api/items/:id"